-The artist, Nick Paladino will take you on a tour and tell you all about the significance of his fascinating collection of minerals and artifacts that illuminate under different frequencies of UV light.
-We has a collection of minerals from around the world, but a hotspot for these fluorescent rocks is apparently in New Jersey.
+The artist, Nick Paladino, will take you on a tour and tell you all about the significance of his fascinating collection of minerals and artifacts that illuminate under different frequencies of UV light.
+They have a collection of minerals from around the world, but a hotspot for these fluorescent rocks is apparently in New Jersey.

 7. Red-Light District

 If you’re feeling a little risque, stroll through the Red-Light District.
 It is a street that the city has allowed for the use of prostitution.
 If you walk through the district in the daytime, you will not see any nudity in the windows.